Skip to content Skip to footer navigation

 The majority of people give birth in a public hospital under the care provided by Medicare

-But the majority of people give birth in a public hospital under the care provided by Medicare (in 2019, three in four women who gave birth in a hospital did so in a public hospital).
-Read more about the differences in private versus public care when you are having a baby
+But the majority of people give birth in a public hospital under the care provided by Medicare (in 2021, nearly three in four women who gave birth in a hospital did so in a public hospital).
+And you don't necessarily need an expensive Gold policy.
+See the cheapest policies with cover for assisted reproduction, pregnancy and birth.

 Even if you decide you want to deliver privately, it still may be worth holding off taking out cover until you really need it (see point 1, above).
 Keep in mind, though, that many providers have a 12-month waiting period before you can claim on pregnancy and birth services.